Feedback Survey Policy

 Performance Evaluation in the Data Analytics and Insights Unit under the CDO is responsible for coordinating the distribution and collection of the SFS for coursework subjects and providing the analysis and results and/or reports as specified in this policy.
 Performance Evaluation also provides guidance, training and advice to the faculty SFS administrators.

-The Institute for Interactive Media and Learning is responsible for providing support to and resources for teaching staff to assist them in interpreting survey results and improving teaching practice.
+The Teaching Learning and Curriculum Unit is responsible for providing support to and resources for teaching staff to assist them in interpreting survey results and improving teaching practice.

 Faculty SFS administrators are responsible for the faculty-level administration and coordination of the SFS and for the distribution and collection of the SFS for short forms of learning.
 Faculties must identify SFS administrators to Performance Evaluation.